ilolm/docker-CTF/README.md

-# Docker-CTF
+# Docker-in-Docker CTF

-🎯 **Docker-CTF** is a Capture The Flag challenge that can be deployed using Docker or as a VirtualBox image.
+🎯 **Docker-in-Docker CTF** is a Capture The Flag challenge that can be deployed using Docker or as a VirtualBox image.
 Follow the instructions below to set up and start playing!

 ---